need4swede/wiki-go/data/documents/settings/backup/document.md

 different on one device, [Device Overrides](/settings/device-overrides) can keep that setting local without disabling the rest of sync.
-[Settings Profiles](/personalization/profile-presets) provide named settings environments that can be selected locally or assigned by device type with Neptune Pro.
+[Settings Profiles](/personalization/profile-presets) provide named settings environments that can be selected locally or assigned by device type.
 Administrators can separately publish reusable Server Profiles to every matching device class or only to selected users.